 - Member for

-The Davison County commissioners will meet regular session at 9 a.m.
-Tuesday in the Commissioners' Room at the Courthouse, 200 E. Fourth Ave., Mitchell.
-The agenda includes: * 9 a.m.
-Call to order, Pledge of Allegiance, approval of past meeting minutes, citizen input. * 9:30 a.m.
-Register of Deeds Deb Young, a request for purchase authority for office equipment. * 9:40 a.m.
-Treasurer Brenda Veldheer, regarding the resignation of an office employee and permission to advertise for a replacement. * 9:50 a.m.
+The Davison County commissioners will meet in regular session at 9 a.m.
+Tuesday at the courthouse, 200 E. Fourth Ave., Mitchell.
+Tuesday's agenda includes: 9 a.m.
+Call to Order, Pledge of Allegiance, approval of past meeting minutes, citizen input.
+9:30 a.m.
+Director of Equalization Kathy Goetsch, regarding assessments and tax bills.
+10 a.m.

 An inmate at the Davison County Jail is accused of locking a jailer in a cell with another inmate.
 Cory Zobel, 23, of Salem, allegedly shut and locked a cell door behind a female jailer who was delivering property to another inmate, court documents say.
 Zobel is charged with obstructing a jailer, a misdemeanor, and faces a maximum of one year in jail and a $2,000 fine.
 Zobel was interviewed by law enforcement following the incident and admitted to shutting the cell door and told an officer he "thought his actions were funny at the time," court documents say.